 According to Harmon, nobody remembers which creatures started it all, but “they were all fairly typical animals.”
 Eventually, the list expanded to critters that were a little more playful—not to mention mythical and even non-animal.
 (And in case you were wondering, no, you can’t choose your animal or check which icon you’ve been given without having another user in the Doc tell you.
 That’s part of the fun!)
 That explains why the capybara, the world’s largest rodent, is on the list, along with the axolotl, a “smiling” baby-faced salamander; Nyan Cat, a viral meme from 2011 featuring a pixelated flying feline with a Pop-Tart for a body; and the kraken, a giant, squid-like sea monster from Scandinavian legends.

 The list grew quickly, and by 2016, it had reportedly expanded to include 68 animals.
 Moose, tiger, and llama had yet to show up at that point, and neither had the jackalope, a half-rabbit half-deer creature whose taxidermied remains appear mounted on walls throughout the American west.
-Those animals were added later, and according to Harmon, there are no plans to expand the current catalog of 73 creatures.
+Those animals were added later; Harmon said in 2018 that there were no plans to expand the catalog of 73 creatures.

 So what happens if there are more anonymous users actively using a Google doc than available animals?
 It doesn’t happen often enough to be a concern.
 “If Docs were consistently receiving more than 73 simultaneous anonymous viewers,” she says, “we certainly wouldn’t want to double up on any animal and cause confusion.”